odoo/documentation/content/developer/howtos/company.rst

           depending on the current company (`self.env.company`).

 When a company-dependent field is read, the current company is used to retrieve its value.
-In other words, if a user is logged in companies A and B with A as main company and creates a record for company B, the values of company-dependent fields will be that of company A.
+In other words, if a user is logged in to companies A and B with A as the main company and creates a record for company B, the value of company-dependent fields will be that of company A.

-To read the values of company-dependent fields set from another company than the current one, we need to ensure the company we are using is the correct one.
+To read the values of company-dependent fields set by another company than the current one, we need to ensure the company we are using is the correct one.
 This can be done with :meth:`~odoo.models.Model.with_company`, which updates the current company.

 .. code-block:: python

-   # Accessed as main company (self.env.company)
+   # Accessed as the main company (self.env.company)
    val = record.company_dependent_field

-   # Accessed as desired company (company_B)
+   # Accessed as the desired company (company_B)
    val = record.with_company(company_B).company_dependent_field
    # record.with_company(company_B).env.company == company_B